By Hannah Kopinski

 Peer Reviewed

 Reduction of dietary sodium is a well-known nonpharmacologic therapy to reduce blood pressure.
-The 8th Joint National Commission (JNC-8) recommends that the general population limit daily intake of …
+The 8th Joint National Commission (JNC-8) recommends that the general population limit daily …

 By Omotayo Arowojolu